 It is best for him to go there.

 It's best to exercise every day.

-Nuance Note: Even when there is not one mentioned, this pattern implies a comparison and choice between things.
+Nuance Note: Even when there is not a second reference mentioned, this pattern implies a comparison between things.
 It may sound pushy depending on the context as it can be used to impose your will/thought.
 When you want to make a simple suggestion, you can use ～たらいい.

 Again, other things than just いい may also appear in this fashion.

 I think that it is effective to meet with the said person and directly talk together (about it).

 It is also worth noting that when you use the pattern "Non-past＋方がいい", there could be several things that are good to do in the said situation, but you pick one as an example of being good.

 Occasionally, it is good to call it to mind.

 ～がよい can create a suggestion bordering on a command, and it uses older grammar by just directly following verbs without the need of a nominalizer like の.

 You had better do it.